CosmWasm/token-factory/x/tokenfactory/README.md

 }
 ```

+**State Modifications:**

+- Check that sender of the message is the admin of denom.
+- Modify `AuthorityMetadata` state entry to change the admin of the denom.

 ### SetDenomMetadata

 Setting of metadata for a specific denom is only allowed for the admin of the denom.